-Contents

-Introduction

-Company Status

-Vision, Mission and Values

-Aims and Objectives

-Commitment to Equality and Diversity

-Management and Regional Team Structure

-Services Provided by the Agency

-Matching

-National Fostering Group Children's Pledge

-Consultation and Support for Children and Young People

-Carer Recruitment, Assessment and Approval

-Annual Reviews

-Supervision and Support of Foster Carers

-Training and Development

-Finance

-Complaints

-Professional Membership

-Contact Details

-Introduction

-This Statement of Purpose for Reach Out Care Fostering Agency has been developed and produced to meet the requirements of the following legislation and guidance:

-- The Children Act 1989

-- The Children Act 1989 Guidance & Regulations Volume 4: fostering Services (2011)

-- · Care Standards Act 2000

-- Fostering Services: National Minimum Standards 2011

-- · The Fostering Services (England) Regulations 2011

-- The Care Planning, Placement & Case Review (England) Regulations 2010

-- The Care Planning, Placement & Case Review and Fostering Services (Miscellaneous Amendments) Regulations 2013

-- Assessment & Approval of Foster Carers: Amendments to the Children Act 1989 Guidance & Regulations, Volume 4 Fostering Services (July 2013)

-- · Children and Families Act 2014

-This Statement of Purpose is submitted to Ofsted.
-It is provided and made available to employees, foster carers, local authorities, children and young people placed and their parents via our website

-A hard copy can be provided if requested.
+Contents Introduction Company Status Vision, Mission and Values Aims and Objectives Commitment to Equality and Diversity Management and Regional Team Structure Services Provided by the Agency Matching National Fostering Group Children's Pledge Consultation and Support for Children and Young People Carer Recruitment, Assessment and Approval Annual Reviews Supervision and Support of Foster Carers Training and Development Finance Complaints Professional Membership Contact Details Practice Amendments in Response to the Coronavirus Pandemic (Covid 19) Introduction This Statement of Purpose for National Fostering Agency South East has been developed and produced to meet the requirements of the following legislation and guidance: - The Children Act 1989 - The Children Act 1989 Guidance & Regulations Volume 4: fostering Services (2011) - Care Standards Act 2000 - Fostering Services: National Minimum Standards 2011 - The Fostering Services (England) Regulations 2011 - The Care Planning, Placement & Case Review (England) Regulations 2010 - The Care Planning, Placement & Case Review and Fostering Services (Miscellaneous Amendments) Regulations 2013 - Assessment & Approval of Foster Carers: Amendments to the Children Act 1989 Guidance & Regulations, Volume 4 Fostering Services (July 2013) - · Children and Families Act 2014 This Statement of Purpose is submitted to Ofsted.
+It is provided and made available to employees, foster parents, local authorities, children and young people placed and their parents via our website A hard copy can be provided if requested.
 The Statement of Purpose is reviewed and agreed annually by the Registered Manager and the Senior Management Team.

-Reach Out Care provides a service to children and young people and their foster carers across the North East of England.

-Responsible Individual:

-Andrea Grantham National Fostering Group Atria Spa Road Bolton BL1 4AG Registered Manager:
+The statement of purpose is reviewed and agreed annually by the Registered Manager and Senior Management Team.
+National Fostering Agency South East provides a service to children and young people and their foster carers across Kent, East Sussex, West Sussex, Brighton & Hove, and Surrey.
+As of January 2025, the agency has 67 children and young people and 46 fostering households.
+Name and Address of Responsible Individual Lynn Webb Regional Director National Fostering Group, Atria, Spa Road, Bolton, BL1 4AG E: lynn.webb@nfa.co.uk Name and Address of Registered Manager Jackie Miller Agency Manager National Fostering Agency South East Basepoint Business and Innovation Centre Metcalf Way Crawley West Sussex RH11 7XX